-This coaching model is specific for anyone who had a great loss and lead to their hearts broken.
+This coaching model is specific for anyone who had a great loss and leads to their hearts broken.
 A broken heart can happen for many reasons, like the death of someone dear or the end of a relationship.
 The sure thing is that nothing remains the same after that incident.
 The world looks different.
 The person starts to question all his beliefs.
 He may also start to feel he’s already dead!
 What actually happens is that this person denies his feelings, and he starts to detach from life.
 At that point, this person needs to “Come Back to life”.
 It is a journey where he is reborn after that experience he has been through.
-He is a totally new person, who has learnt a lot with his past experiences and sees the world from a more advanced perspective.
+He is a totally new person, who has learned a lot from his past experiences and sees the world from a more advanced perspective.

 Kheper is the scarab beetle.
 It is a god in ancient Egyptian religion that represents creation and rebirth.
 Kheper or (Xeper) is a transcription of an ancient Egyptian word meaning to come into being, to change, to occur, to happen, to exist, to bring about, to create, etc.

-One of the main reasons the person goes into that state, is his fear that he faces himself that the way he understood life was the wrong way.
+One of the main reasons the person goes into that state is his fear that he faces himself that the way he understood life was the wrong way.
 This means he will feel insecure because the laws he had followed were all wrong, and he doesn’t know how to go on in life.
-Here again the client needs to accept that it is fine not to understand life.
-He restores faith in himself and in the world.
+Here again, the client needs to accept that it is fine not to understand life.
+He restores faith in himself and the world.
 He starts to believe that however things may look bad; there is always a bright side for them.
 The coach’s main focus is to help the client see that bright side clearly.

 Dr. John Demartini says: “You won’t attract an opportunity without a challenge, and happiness comes hand in hand with sadness.
 The moment that you realize this balance and observe the perfect equilibrium around you is the day you become liberated.
 At that moment you will know that the world is perfectly balanced, both within and without.
-It is then that you are able to manage your own life and no longer be controlled by the praise and blame that often run the lives of those who remain unaware of this mystery.
-That is when you begin to forge your own destiny, and allow the enlightened part of you that knows this mystery to direct your life; rather than allow the part of you that hopes and fears to run it.”
+It is then that you can manage your own life and no longer be controlled by the praise and blame that often run the lives of those who remain unaware of this mystery.
+That is when you begin to forge your own destiny and allow the enlightened part of you that knows this mystery to direct your life; rather than allow the part of you that hopes and fears to run it.”